juicemcpeso/catan-fanfic/rules.md

 1. Place the 14 knight cards face up near the game board.
 2. Shuffle the remaining 11 development cards (6 progress cards, 5 victory point cards) and place face down near game board.
 3. Draw top 2 development cards to form devlopment scoring card market.
-4. Place one of the dice next to each of the development scoring cards set to a value of 6

 ### Prepare the robber area
 1. Place one card of each resource type (brick, grain, lumber, ore, wool) face up near the production deck.